Are you trying to grow your list through email popup best practices, but struggling to get the results you want?

 13. Add a Sidebar

 Always include an email signup form at the very top of your website or blog’s sidebar.
 This is the most popular place for an email signup form so visitors will be looking for one there.

 This is easy to do with an inline campaign from OptinMonster:

 14. Use Progressive Profiling to Make Forms Easier for Users

-Progressive profiling is a method of collecting information on your leads in smaller pieces instead of asking for everything all at once.
+Progressive profiling is a method of collecting information on your leads in smaller pieces, using fewer input fields, instead of asking for everything all at once.

 When using progressive profiling, you might ask for just a name and email address on the first signup, then request more information about the lead throughout their customer journey.

 Here’s an example of the progressive profiling framework: